-Please return the completed documents to SASS in Peirce Hall 314 (drop box available after hours).
+Please return the completed verification form to SASS.
+You can upload your ESA Accommodation Verification Form in Accommodate, email to SASS@kenyon.edu, or drop off in Peirce 314 (drop box available after hours.)

 The American with Disabilities Act (ADA) defines a person with a disability as someone who has a physical or mental impairment that substantially limits one or more major life activities.
 The three factors influencing a determination of substantial limitation are 1) the nature and severity of the impairment, 2) the duration or expected duration of the impairment and 3) whether the impairment is characterized as permanent or long-term.

 In order to be eligible for an ESA, students or guests must be in residence a minimum of 22 consecutive nights.

 An ESA is an animal selected to play an integral part of a student’s treatment process, providing emotional support that alleviates one or more identified symptoms or effects of a student’s disability.
 An ESA does not perform work or tasks that would qualify them as service animals, as defined by the ADA.
 Emotional support animals are not considered pets.
 To preserve student health and safety, pets are prohibited in all College residences, with the sole exception of fish in bowls or tanks that do not exceed 10 gallons.
 Having an ESA is considered an exemption to the College’s Pet Policy and is an approved animal.
 As such, the College requires that students with disabilities who require an ESA to affirmatively request an emotional support animal within established deadlines.
 In general, only one ESA per student is allowed.